farcloser/lepton/README.md

 # Lepton

-lepton is an experimental containerd cli started as a friendly fork of nerdctl.
+lepton is an experimental containerd cli started as a friendly fork of nerdctl in December 2024.

 Requires:
 - containerd 2.0+